What Is Keto Flu? (PLUS 6 Ways To Cure It)

 Exercise may be the last thing on your mind right now as you woozily read this article.
 But studies have suggested that exercise can help you become more metabolically flexible.
 (Being metabolically flexible means that your body can switch between using carbs and ketones for energy more easily.
 So in general, people who don’t endure very long keto flu symptoms are more metabolically flexible as they can switch to burning ketones quickly when carb intake stops.)

-Update: Dr. Tommy Wood suggested during a Q&A session on the Keto Summit that supplementing with carnitine can help with keto flu.
-This is because it can help move the fatty acids into the mitochondria.
+Additionally, Dr. Tommy Wood, M.D., PhD. suggested during a Q&A session on the Keto Summit that supplementing with carnitine can help with keto flu.
+This is because it can help move the fatty acids to the mitochondria.

 THE EASIEST SOLUTION TO CURE KETO FLU